Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

 Transfer with ^ is useful when working with unique instances of some type, or when you want to avoid copies.

 Another example is a FileDescriptor type.
 These types are *unique* or *move-only* types.
 In Mojo, you define the __moveinit__ method to take ownership of a unique type.
 The consuming move constructor __moveinit__ takes ownership of an existing instance, and moves its internal implementation details over to a new instance.
+The second argument is annotated with owned.
+The owned is required because the second argument’s value will be destroyed once the move operation completes.

-You can also define custom __moveinit__ methods.
+moveinit is particularly useful where copy operations are expensive You can also define custom __moveinit__ methods.
 If you want complete control, you should define methods like copy() instead of using the dunder method.

 **Summary**